ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

 contents by calling the ``go`` function with the current path as a parameter.

 How do we actually render it though?
 We left that function blank.
-Before we work on that though, we need some sort of HTML template to work from.
+Before we work on that, we need some sort of HTML template to work from.
 Let's build our basic HTML page template in ``frontend/page.html``:

 .. code-block:: html+django